R. Stevie Moore

-1952–1978: Madison period
+1952–1978: Madison/Nashville period

 Early life and influences

 Robert Steven Moore was born in Nashville, Tennessee on January 18, 1952.
-His father, Bob Moore (1932 – 2021), was a session musician associated with the Nashville A-Team conglomerate who worked as a bassist for Elvis Presley, Jerry Lee Lewis, and Bob Dylan.
-Steven characterized his father as a "terrible" parent and said that "It was a very intense, dramatic, abusive childhood, with all this money coming in, because he’s doing these amazing historical sessions.
-It’s very, very sad.
+His father, Bob Moore (1932 – 2021), was a session musician associated with the Nashville A-Team conglomerate who worked as a recording bassist for Elvis Presley, Jerry Lee Lewis, Patsy Cline, Roy Orbison, George Jones, Chet Atkins, and Bob Dylan.
+Steven characterized his father as a "terrible" parent and said that "It was a very intense, dramatic, abusive childhood, with all this money coming in, because he's doing these amazing historical sessions.
+It's very, very sad.
 He was very disappointed in me because I was not a get-up-and-go type."
 At the age of seven, Steven made his commercial recording debut singing a duet with country recording artist Jim Reeves, "But You Love Me, Daddy".
 The novelty song was withheld from commercial release until 1969, when it became a hit single in the UK on the RCA Victor label.
-Moore's mother Betty was from Paterson, New Jersey.
+Moore's mother Betty Palmer was from Paterson, New Jersey.

 As a teenager, Moore became proficient on guitar, bass, piano, and drums.
 He was self-taught.
 In 1966, he and a few high-school friends formed a short-lived rock combo called the Marlborough.
 His recordings in this period were heavily influenced by the Mothers of Invention's albums Freak Out!
 (1966) and We're Only in It for the Money (1967).
-He found particular inspiration from albums that are "just all over the map … Zappa leaned into parody, and I’m all about that.
+He found particular inspiration from albums that are "just all over the map … Zappa leaned into parody, and I'm all about that.
 I love humor."
 On his 16th birthday, he received a four-track reel-to-reel tape deck and began recording as a one-man band set up in his parents' basement in suburban Madison.
 The first album he completed and self-released was a mixture of Beatles-inspired songs and sound collages titled On Graycroft (1968).
 Much of his output, he later said, was "uncontrollable—compelled without compulsion.
 I didn't seek out to do this.
 It just came out of me.
 I had this music inside of me and I wanted to be a pop star.
 It was like a disease that I had to record and write."
 Over the years he would describe himself as "a huge record collector and music historian" with interests ranging from beatnik and avant-garde to noise and jazz: "I love attempts at all genres and styles – even if I fail.
-It doesn’t matter."
+It doesn't matter."